Codecademy/add-automated-tests-off-platform-project/README.md

 ## Code Description

 1. app.py: A flask application that exposes the following API endpoints:
-  - index at / : Retun a JSON data structure indicating the current balance.
+  - index at / : Return a JSON data structure indicating the current balance.
   - deposit at /deposit : Take the deposit amount as a URL parameter and return the new balance after adding the amount.
   - withdraw at /withdraw : Take the withdrawal amount as a URL parameter and return the new balance after subtracting the amount.
 App relies on a global in-memory variable (`balance`) to store the balance of the account.